sciactive/nephele/packages/nephele/README.md

 Properties are the metadata associated with resources.
 Live properties are data that is generally derived from the content of the resource or actions of the user.
 These include creation date, modified date, size, etc. They are generally managed by the server.
 Dead properties (don't blame me, I didn't come up with the name) are managed by the client.
 The server only stores them.

+# Authenticators

+Nephele handles access control by using [authenticators](https://www.npmjs.com/search?q=keywords%3Anephele%20authenticator).
+An authenticator is responsible for authenticating the HTTP request and providing a user to Nephele and the adapter.

 ## Users

 Users are extremely flexible in Nephele.
-Basically Nephele hands you a request, and you provide whatever you like back as the user for that request.
+Basically Nephele hands your authenticator a request, and you provide whatever you like back as the user for that request.
 Later, when Nephele asks you to do certain things, it will provide this same user back to you.

 # Service Location for CardDAV and CalDAV Clients